World of Warcraft: Wrath of the Lich King

 World of Warcraft: Wrath of the Lich King is the second expansion set for the massively multiplayer online role-playing game (MMORPG) World of Warcraft, following The Burning Crusade.
 It launched on November 13, 2008 and sold 2.8 million copies within the first day, making it the fastest selling computer game of all time released at that point.
-The game added a substantial amount of new content into the game world, including the new continent of Northrend, home of The Lich King Arthas and his undead minions.
+The game added a substantial amount of new content to the game world, including the new continent of Northrend, home of The Lich King Arthas and his undead minions.
 In order to advance through Northrend, players were required to reach at least level 68, with the level cap for the expansion being 80.
 The first hero class was introduced, the Death Knight, that starts at level 55.

 Gameplay

 Level increase

 The first expansion pack, World of Warcraft: The Burning Crusade, raised the maximum level from 60 to 70 and the Wrath of the Lich King raised the level cap from 70 to 80.

 After reaching level 80, players were able to ride flying mounts in Northrend.
 Eastern Kingdoms and Kalimdor remained "no fly zones".